ManjunathN1210/Mission-Google/Day4/README.md

     int age = 19;
     if(age > 18)
     {
-        System.out.println("Congrajulations!!
+        System.out.println("Congratulations!!
 You have the right to drive a vehicle);
     }
     (else block is optional)